kyle4346/NFJV-Hacks/README.md

 - vue.js

 Please copy the link for this project code by going to the green "code" tab next to "file" then copy the link that shows there.

+Go to the third icon from the top and press on "clone repository" paste the link you copied from github and wait until the installation is complete in the terminal
 # Installation Continued
 Once you're able to get into visual studio code...
 Please go to the bottom-left of the page and go to "extensions"